zonemaster/zonemaster/docs/internal/templates/specifications/tests/TestCaseIdentifierSpecification.md

 # Test Case Identifier Specification

-All test cases belong to one module, and it gets its name from that module's name.
+All test cases belong to one module and their names are based on that module’s name.
 The following modules are defined and available:

 * Address